lockss/lockss.github.io/administrators/manual/2.0-alpha3/installing/dns.md

 microk8s kubectl get all --all-namespaces
 ```

-you will see output similar to the following:
+you should see output similar to the following:

 ```text
 NAMESPACE     NAME                           READY   STATUS    RESTARTS   AGE